lgamma

 EXCEPTIONS

-When x is finite and nonzero, either the result of is exact or it raises one of the following exceptions:
+When x is finite and nonzero, either the result of

 - inexact (if the result must be rounded or an overflow occurs)